Cost of solar panels in Ohio (2025)

 Condition of your roof

+Getting your roof replaced before going solar could add to your overall installation costs.
 Considering solar panels typically last 25 to 30 years, your roof must be ready for that long-term commitment.
 If not, you could face additional costs: removing the panels, repairing or replacing the roof and reinstalling the panels.

 Labor costs

-Solar equipment costs are going down, but labor costs are higher than ever in some areas.
+The cost of hiring professionals to install your solar system varies based on project size and complexity.
 Installing solar panels yourself might initially seem cheaper because you'll save on labor costs.
 However, it's crucial to consider several factors for safety before going the do-it-yourself route.
 If not installed correctly, solar panels pose safety risks, causing roof leaks and other problems.

 Local permits and fees

 You will need building permits, zoning and electrical work.
 If your home has historical status, you may need additional permits.
 The flat fees are $20 each for the plan review and zoning permits.
 However, the building and electrical permits have variable costs depending on the size and price of the solar system.
 For altering an existing home, the building permit fee is $5 for every $1,000 of project cost.
 For a new solar structure, it's $10 per $1,000, with a $30 minimum.
-Electric permit is $50 per 1,000 square feet.
+The electric permit is $50 per 1,000 square feet.

 How can I pay for solar panels in Ohio?